mahdibland/V2RayAggregator/README.md

 - [Clash](https://raw.githubusercontent.com/mahdibland/ShadowsocksAggregator/master/EternityAir.yml)

 ### For Local Testing (all nodes)
-> Only for local testing because the number of nodes is too high and your client will crach if you import them
+> Only for local testing because the number of nodes is too high and your client will crash if you import them

 All of the nodes merged together will be stored in following files: